Artist Statement / Biography

 2000 – Started a full-time career as a librarian

 2007 – Began teaching Continuing Education ceramics classes at Southwestern Community College in the Heritage Arts program.
-I continue to teach handbuilding and wheel throwing classes.
+I continue to teach handbuilding and wheel throwing classes, ceramic history, glaze calculation and other courses related the the business of ceramic arts.

 Leave a Reply